ycexiao/scikit-package/doc/source/new-project-guide/level-1-tutorial.rst

 Overview
 ^^^^^^^^

-By the end of the tutorial, you will be able to reuse code within a file by creating a function.
+By the end of this tutorial, you will be able to reuse code within a file by creating a function.
 This is the first step in reusing code in Python.
 You will learn how to create a function and call it multiple times within the same file.

 Prerequisites
 ^^^^^^^^^^^^^

-We assume you have a basic understanding of executing a Python script in a command-line tool.
+We assume you have a basic understanding of how to execute a Python script in a command-line tool.

-Also ensure you hav your Python installed on your system.
+Also, ensure that Python is installed on your system.
 You can check this by running the following command:

 .. code-block:: bash